 You might be surprised.
-It’s not on the symptom list.
+It’s not on the symptom list for Adult ADHD.
 It’s not on the “Top Ten ADHD Relationship Challenges.”
-But “not taking out the trash” is a common complaint among the partners of adults with ADHD.
+But for many partners of adults with ADHD, not taking out the trash is a common complaint about their partners.

 It certainly was for me.
 Twenty years ago, before or just after diagnosis, my husband was one of those people.
 I did almost all the domestic tasks.
 Why couldn’t he do that one thing without me getting in his face?
 It was only later that I learned from his mother: “He used to call me the Queen of Garbage!
 Just because I’d ask him to empty the trash.”

 Therefore, people who know my husband only as a serious-minded scientist could hardly imagine what’s happening now.
 Come Tuesday trash-taking-out night, this is his happy rendition of Kool & the Gang’s Ladies Night.

 Oh what a night (oh what a night)

 Ten years ago, neither my husband nor I could have imagined it, either.
 These days, however, he’s actually happy to be taking out the garbage and recycling.

 That sure beats working himself up into a Klingon-warrior-inspired furor about it!
 Yes, it’s true.
 Consider it just one of the miracles of medication.
 And a few attitudinal adjustments.
 Oh, and my boundaries.

 These kinds of basic tasks fuel ADHD couple conflicts.
 Forgetting to follow through, procrastinating—even though seemingly small things—can lead to complaints such as “My ADHD partner is unreliable”.
 Talking about these issues in couple therapy will not help.
 ADHD-challenged couples need solid strategies for cooperating around getting things done.